Free Trial

 What is the GST rate on electric cars?

-No, GST applies only to the ex-showroom price.
-Registration fees, insurance, and road tax are charged separately by the state.
+No. GST is applied only to the vehicle’s ex-showroom price.
+Additional costs such as road tax, registration fees, insurance, and handling charges are charged separately by the respective state government or service provider.